MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaLandsV1.md

 - `planetId`: The index of the planet.

-- `startTime`: The start time of the round in unix timestamp.
+- `startTime`: The start time of the round in unix seconds timestamp.
 0 if not set.

 - `duration`: The duration of the round in seconds.
 0 if ends at sold out.